andrewg3501/REPO/README.md

-1) automatic merge is when the owner answers the question, then add commit and push and then collabortator pull
+1) automatic merge is when two people merge on the same line without conflict

 2) merge conflict is